eric-brechemier/how-i-replaced-skype-with-twilio/README.md

 <Sip>sip:[SIP User]@[SIP Domain].sip.us1.twilio.com;transport=tls</Sip>
 ```

-* go to the configuration of your phone number on Twilio,
+* go to the configuration of your phone number on Twilio
-  and next to "A call comes in", select TwiML and the script
+* next to "A call comes in", select TwiML and the script
-  that you just created to manage incoming phone calls.
+  that you just created to manage incoming phone calls
 * delete the URL next to "A message comes in",
-  which answers all texts with a canned response.
+  which answers all texts with a canned response
-* save the settings.
+* save the settings

-* try to call your Twilio number from a regular phone.
+* try to call your Twilio number from a regular phone

 ### 6. Configure a voicemail